EDUCATE. ADVOCATE. EMPOWER.

 The League of Women Voters is a nonpartisan political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

 Jackson County has long played an active role in the work of the League of Women Voters over most of the last 100 years.
-In 2015 our local League was reborn with the support of President of the state League of Women Voters along with the mentoring of the Lansing League’s co-Presidents.
-Click here to read more about LWV history.
+In 2015 our local League was reborn with the support of President of the state League of Women Voters along with the mentoring of the Lansing League’s Co-Presidents.
+Click here to read more about LWVJA history.

 The League of Women Voters Jackson Area is an organization fully committed to diversity, equity, and inclusion in principle and in practice.
 These are central to the organization’s success in working to create a more perfect democracy.

 The League of Women Voters of the United States is emphasizing its commitment to diversity, equity, and inclusion through policy and education.
 Our local membership is proud to join with the national League in this.